rb16b/Accelerate-Dev/README.md

 To create more traffic:

 Use the script run-load.sh, but first change the URL with a generated URL for this API "http://RELPLACEME/api/fights/hello" - replace RELPLACEME with an actual API URL

 Run $ ./run-load.sh
-Use cntrl-c to stop it
+Use Ctrl-C to stop it

 After the script is done :